 We all know that first impressions matter, and it’s no different in the restaurant industry.
+After all, we eat with our eyes first!

 With all that real estate driven by branding, it’s worth thinking twice about how to be creative with your logo and your restaurant's design identity.